anteq/pm-cli/README.md

 # pm-cli

 Spotlight-like Jira launcher for MacOS.
+Built using Electron and VanillaJS.

 ![pm-cli demo](demo.gif)